mozilla/all-aboard/README.md

 * Clicking on the "No thanks" link, will send the user to `about:home`
 * Clicking the "Done", will show the Firefox Accounts widget.

+Opening up the `/firstrun` page and then navigating away by, for exmaple clicking the "No thanks" link or entering a different URL, will show the import data(day1) side bar.